ligato/docs/docs/tutorials/05_kv-scheduler.md

 }
 ```

+---

 #### Descriptor with dependency

 Let's continue with the route descriptor that has a dependency on an interface.
-This descriptor defines additional
+This descriptor includes additional
-fields since you will define the dependency on the interface configuration item.
-You will also specify the descriptor struct, and implement methods outside of the descriptor constructor.
+fields since you will specify the dependency on the interface configuration item.
+You will also define the descriptor struct, and implement methods outside of the descriptor constructor.

+---

 Define the struct and constructor: